Geeksltd/GCop/Rules/GCop543.md

   public static void Test()
   {
-      var something = GetSomething().GetAlreadyCompletedResult(); // only if you know for sure that the task is completed
+      // Use only if you know for sure that the task is completed,
+      // and also your method HAS TO be a void rather than a Task var something = GetSomething().GetAlreadyCompletedResult();
       // .... (use something)
   }
 }